-In practice, the sensitivity mapping exercise resulted in drainage lines, alluvial fans and plains, gently undulating-to-flat natural/near-natural and recovered scrub to be categorized as high sensitivity for animal SCCs.
-Heavily modified agricultural fields were categorized as low sensitivity, except in areas where their presence was undesirable from an overall ecological connectivity perspective and a high sensitivity categorization was retained.
-Areas of remaining natural/near-natural scrub were categorized as medium sensitivity based on their condition and connectivity across the site (Figure 6).
+In practice, the sensitivity mapping exercise resulted in areas of remaining natural/near-natural vegetation categorized as medium sensitivity based on condition and connectivity across the site (Figure 6).
+Heavily modified agricultural fields were categorized as low sensitivity, except in areas where their presence was undesirable from an overall ecological connectivity perspective, and a medium sensitivity categorization was retained.